Kossit73/ecommerce/README.md

 #### Option B: Streamlit console

-1. Ensure the backend is running (step 4).
-2. In a new terminal, launch Streamlit with the packaged dashboard.
+1. In a new terminal, launch Streamlit with the packaged dashboard.
 You can use the standard CLI or run the script directly—both options start the same
    server: